 Like any social media profile, your image is of the utmost importance.
 In this case, you want to present a professional face to the world.
 Be sure to add a picture that looks polished and is a clear representation of what you want in your career.
 Don’t put in pictures with strange backgrounds and definitely no selfies!
 In addition, you should fill your profile with media like images and links to your further work—there’s nothing better than visual content, after all.

 Tell a story

 While your CV might have a brief summary followed by bulleted points for individual listings, this is not the way you want your LinkedIn profile to read.
-Consider the medium of LinkedIn as a kind of marketing landing page which should show you off at your best and sell your characteristics.
+Consider the medium of LinkedIn as a kind of marketing landing page that should show you off at your best and sell your characteristics.

 Because of this, it must be more prosaic than a standard resume, with some hints of your personality and how you approach your work.
-Again, LinkedIn a networking tool too, so you want to present yourself as both professional and accessible in order to make the strongest impact.
+Again, LinkedIn is a networking tool too, so you want to present yourself as both professional and accessible in order to make the strongest impact.

 Think of how you might see a blog post.
 Instead of saying something like: